ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-duration-text-hld.md

 export class DurationFormatter {
     public constructor(private readonly lang: string) {}

-    // formats a value in the seconds domain into a localized display value that can
+    // formats a value in the milliseconds domain into a localized display value that can
     // consist of days, hours, minutes, and seconds. public format(value: number): string {}
 }